etorrano/tutorial-predicting-income/predicting_income_with_census_data.md

 download_data()
 ```

 This code also helps us start to think about how we're going to manage our data on disk.
 We've created a `data` folder in our current working directory to hold the data as it's downloaded.
-In the data management section, we'll expand this folder a bit further to be loaded as a `Bunch` object. `Bunches` are objects native to Scikit-Learn and are merely a simple holder with fields that can be both accessed as Python `dict` keys or object attributes for convenience (for example, "target_names" will hold the list of the names of all the labels).
+In the data management section, we'll expand this folder to be loaded as a `Bunch` object. `Bunches` are objects native to Scikit-Learn and are merely a simple holder with fields that can be both accessed as Python `dict` keys or object attributes for convenience (for example, "target_names" will hold the list of the names of all the labels).

 ## Data Exploration

-The very first thing to do is to explore the dataset and see what's inside.
-The three files that downloaded do not have a file extension, but they are simply text files.
+The next thing to do is to explore the dataset and see what's inside.
+The three files that we downloaded do not have a file extension, but they are simply text files.
 You can change the extension to `.txt` for easier exploration if that helps.
 By using the `head` and `wc -l` commands on the command line, our files appear to be as follows:

 - `adult.data`: A CSV dataset containing 32,562 rows and no header
 - `adult.names`: A text file containing meta information about the dataset